Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Prepping Oak Trim for Paint

 Surface preparation is key when painting unpainted, stained wood, especially oak.
 There are additional steps involved than painting wood that's already been painted.
-Trim in an older home has collected dirt over the years and other contaminants, and all of these things can interfere with primer and paint adhesion.
+Trim in an older home has collected dirt and other containments over the years.
+All of these things can interfere with primer and paint adhesion.

 I have also used plain old dish detergent as a pre-paint cleaner.
 You can use special cleaners that de-gloss too, but I have yet to find a product that de-glosses as good as sanding.
 Carefully rinse with clean water.

 Sand to dull the gloss